drbean/curriculum/pages/homepage/markdown/SomeAnyNone.md

 ### What is the difference?

 How to account for the difference in use of `some X` and `any X`?
-Both seem to refer to members of the X set without identifying them, but `some` implies those members which are of interest exist, while `any` doesn't[^1].
+Both seem to refer to members of the X set without identifying them, but `some X` implies `X` which are of interest exist, while `any X` doesn't[^1].

-I think there is a parallel with `a` and `the`. `Some` and `any` don't identify members, but `a` and `the` do. `The` implies that the identified member is already considered a member of the (different?) set of topics under discussion. `A/an` introduces that member to that set.
+I think there is a parallel with `a X` and `the X`. `Some X` and `any X` don't identify the members of the X set which are of interest, but `a X` and `the X` do. `The X` implies that the identified member of the set of `X`s is already considered a member of the different(?) set of topics under discussion. `A/an` introduces that member to that set.

-This difference between `a` and `the` can be described perhaps as
+This difference between `a X` and `the X` can be described perhaps as

-- creating, realizing, asserting, emphasizing, focusing and introducing, *or*
+- creating, realizing, asserting, emphasizing, embracing, focusing and introducing the `X` set member, *or*
-- not creating, not realizing, not asserting, not emphasizing, not focusing, and not introducing?
+- not creating, not realizing, not asserting, not emphasizing, not embracing, not focusing, and not introducing that member?

 The same difference describes the relationship between `some` and `any`?